vocksel/class/README.md

 -- If you're using this outside of ROBLOX, you simply need `require("class")` local class = require(game.ReplicatedStorage.Class)

-local Person = class("Person")
+-- The string is assigned to the `ClassName` property, again following -- ROBLOX's conventions. local Person = class("Person")

 function Person:__init(name, age)